balenaltd/handbook/Sales.md

 Now that the account is created, you need to add the appropriate plan and send the invoice out:

-1. Click “Add Subscription” in the upper right of the page
+1. Click “Add Subscription” for the base plan in the upper right of the page
 2. From here, update the following information:
     * “Plan”: Our different pricing plans have already been created in Recurly.
 Make sure you choose right one based on the plan and payment terms (monthly, annually, qtrly)
+    * “Timing”: Future Start Date - Pick the next round hour
     * “Collection Method”: Manual (Send Invoice)
 3. Click “Add Subscription” in the lower left of the page

 4. Add another subscription for Add-ons by clicking "Add Subscription" again
     * “Add-ons”: This is where you can add more devices or users beyond the base plan (e.g. For a Pilot plan with 60 devices -- 10 more than the base -- add 10 device “add-ons”
+    * “Timing”: Future Start Date - Pick the exact time/date as the base plan
     * “Collection Method”: Manual (Send Invoice)
 5. Click “Add Subscription” in the lower left of the page